-Q: What if I want to do a technical project but don't have any technical expertise, like solar panels for example?
+Q: What if I want to do a technical project but don't have any technical expertise?
 A: The PGF provides an unparalleled opportunity to learn how sustainability really works in an organization, which is a great skill to have if you plan on entering the field of sustainability, or managing any large project with multiple players.
 So be very careful about the scope of your project - if you can't manage it, you need to either find someone else who can partner with you, or you need to understand that it cannot be funded.